Dmgvol/GR_Guides/ModLoaderExample.md

 ### What's next?
 Feel free to explore and create awesome mods.

-If you're not experienced enough with unreal engnine, I will suggest learning it so you will be able to create your own addtional blueprints, behaviours, events, actors and link them all together.</br>
+If you're not experienced enough with UnrealEngine, I will suggest learning it so you will be able to create your own additional blueprints, behaviors, events, actors and link them all together.</br>
-If you are an expert in unreal - well..
+If you are an expert in unreal - well...
 I expect amazing mods from you!